National Bible Institute School and Dormitory (New York City): Architecture

-The Sherwood blends stone, brick and Venetian-style balconies to make it a unique gem on this quiet block.
-Its relatively simple architecture is rock-solid secure, a reassuring beacon of civilized urban architecture.
-Its great gray stone base is only one-and-a-half stories high.
+The Sherwood blends stone, brick and Venetian-style balconies.
+Its gray stone base is only one-and-a-half stories high.
 The George Washington Stone Company built the foundation and base.
-Detailed carving rest atop the two columns at its canopied entrance with a scalloped band-course above its second floor which is not highlighted by its color, The red tiles of a mid-level setback on the eastern portion of the façade are not pronounced but echo the band-course one floor below.
-Its angled west wing is sophisticated and subtle and scarcely noticeable.
+Detailed carvings rest atop the two columns at the canopied entrance with a scalloped band-course above its second floor.
+The red tiles of a mid-level setback on the eastern portion of the façade are not pronounced but echo the band-course one floor below.
+Its angled west wing is subtle and scarcely noticeable.

 The bright pink stone window surrounds and the corner quoins on the western end of the second floor are somewhat muted by the seven columned curved rock balconies beneath the windows.
 The building's west wing has a Venetian-style loggia with seven slender arches on the 9th floor beneath a setback terrace.

 The naturalistic, low relief ornament motifs that run along its gray stone base was produced by the architectural sculptors Ulysses Ricci and John De Cesare.
 Fruits, animals and twisting vines can be discerned, as well as a bible centered above the entrance, the symbol of the National Bible Institute.
 These stylized elements sit somewhere between medieval revival and Art Deco.